 “There are some cards that defy the logic (of condition factoring into pricing), but there are not many, and that 52 Mantle is one of them,” Norton added.

-The back of the card reads “Mickey is heralded as Joe DiMaggio’s successor,” so even at the time, everyone knew he was going to be something really special.
+The back of the card reads, “Mickey is heralded as Joe DiMaggio’s successor,” so even at the time, everyone knew he was going to be something special.

 Mint condition Mantles will cost you well into the high six figures, and PSA 8s (only 35 of these are known to exist) or 9s (only six in the population) go for millions, plural.
-There are only three PSA 10s verified to exist and when they surface for public viewing, it’s the main event.
+Only three PSA 10s are verified to exist, and when they surface for public viewing, it’s the main event.

 These are such crown jewels that their owners and the cards’ provenance are well known within the hobby, and they don’t leave the bank vault unless it’s via an armored car.

-PSA, in their 1952 Topps Mickey Mantle #311 card facts article, provide a paragraph that sounds rather hyperbolic, but when you think about it, is actually very accurate.
+In their 1952 Topps Mickey Mantle #311 card facts article, PSA provides a paragraph that sounds rather hyperbolic, but when you think about it, it is actually very accurate.

 “The card is more pop culture art than mere baseball card at this point,” PSA writes.

 “There is no doubt that it is the anchor of the most important postwar baseball card set ever made, but the power of its image is greater than the sum of the card’s parts or attributes.”